brunosccosta/shipper/docs/user/troubleshooting.rst

     CapacityTarget
     TrafficTarget

 You already know Applications and Releases, but there's more.
-Below Release you have what we call "target objects".
+Below Releases you have what we call "target objects".
 Each represents an important chunk of work we do when rolling out: